-Ken and Cally Hardaker are 50-something empty nesters who love travelling.
-But when they're not on the road, they're at home in Hobart, Tasmania, Australia -- a fabulous place to live.
-The central message of their blog, Dodgy Knees, is that older travellers can travel independently, just as younger travellers do.
+Ken and Cally Hardaker are 50-something empty nesters who love traveling.
+But when they're not on the road, they are at home in Hobart, Tasmania, Australia -- a fabulous place to live.
+The central message of their blog Dodgy Knees is that older travelers can travel independently, just as younger travelers do.
+With a bit of planning and a few handy tools, they claim you can do it on a budget, and go to places you thought you could only go to on an organized group trip.

 TA: How many years have you been traveling and what got you hooked?